Technical rehearsal: Tech

 The tech rehearsal includes the performers as well as production staff or crew members.
 It is a rehearsal that focuses on the technological aspects of the performance in theatrical, musical, and filmed entertainment.
 It runs through the entire production, either in its entirety or cue-to-cue.
 A cue (theatrical) -to-cue is when the sound and lights are run with certain parts of scenes within the production.
 Usually, a scene will start with the first few lines and then skip to the lines and staged blocking for the next lighting, sound, or other cues.
-This whole process can take many hours, and though it is beneficial for all aspects of production, it can become very tedious.
 Tech rehearsals have been known to run long hours, mainly due to multiple runs of the show within the tech.

 Often included in the tech are the final show props.
 These props differ from rehearsal props because they are not just placeholders but the props to be used in the actual production.
 This is so that a performer can become acquainted with using the true prop before the actual performance so as not to look awkward when using it.
-It is also to test the durability of the final prop, as well as how the props will look under the final stage lighting.

-Costumes are usually reserved for use starting with the dress rehearsal, but they are sometimes brought in to test the costumes against the final stage lighting as well, so as not to produce a conflict in color differentiation in the final product.
-Also, costume pieces that restrict movement or fit strangely such as shoes, hats, gloves and so on may be added either in their final form or (usually) in rehearsal form approximating size, shape, etc. to allow actors to get used to them in advance.
-Sometimes actors will get dressed in costume for the first time and come on stage so the production staff can see the costumes in their finished form for the first time under stage lighting.
-This is called a costume parade.
+It is also to test the durability of the final prop, as well as how the props will look under the final stage lighting.Costumes are usually reserved for use starting with the dress rehearsal, but they are sometimes brought in to test the costumes against the final stage lighting as well, so as not to produce a conflict in color differentiation in the final product.
+Also, costume pieces that restrict movement or fit strangely such as shoes, hats, gloves and so on may be added either in their final form or (usually) in rehearsal form approximating size, shape, etc., to allow actors to get used to them in advance.
+Sometimes actors will get dressed in costume for the first time and come on stage so the production staff can see the costumes in their finished form for the first time under stage lighting, called a costume parade.
+Costumes may also be used earlier in the week for promotional photos or videos, especially at the community theatre level.